ritza-co/abbey/article.md

 ### Create a database

-Next, we are going to start working on a Terraform configuration file to provision our AWS infrastructure.
+Next, we are going to start on a Terraform configuration file to provision our AWS infrastructure.

 Create a file called `main.tf` in your shared workspace folder.
 Add the content below.